 Section 1.
 General Provisions.
-It is the right of every financial consumer to expect that their financial transactions, as well as all personal information disclosed in the course of their transactions with ICREs, are kept confidential and secured at all times.
+It is the right of every financial consumer to expect that their financial transactions, as well as all personal data disclosed in the course of their transactions with ICREs, are kept confidential and secured at all times, consistent with the provisions of RA No. 10173, otherwise known as the "Data Privacy Act of 2012", its implementing rules and regulations, and other issuances of the National Privacy Commission.

 Section 2.
 Information Security Standards.
-To ensure privacy and protection of data of financial consumers, ICREs shall adopt and implement information security standards to ensure the safety and protection of the confidentiality, integrity, availability, authenticity and non-repudiation of client's information and financial transactions.
-The ICRE's Information Security Standards shall include the following components, among others:
+To ensure privacy and protection of data of financial consumers, ICREs shall adopt and implement information security standards to ensure the safety and protection of the confidentiality, integrity, availability, authenticity, and non-repudiation of client's information and financial transactions, consistent with the provisions of the Data Privacy Act of 2012, its implementing rules and regulations, and other issuances of the National Privacy Commission, and subject to additional guidelines as may thereafter be promulgated by the Commission.